PC*MILER Web gives you the ability to route to:

 Routing to Custom Places

-Custom Places must first be created in ContentTools, which can be accessed through the Web Tools menu in PC*MILER Web.
+Custom Places must first be created in ContentTools, which can be accessed through the Licensed Apps (blocks) menu at the top, right-hand corner of PC*MILER Web.
 Once you create a Place, it is immediately available for use in route planning.
 Verified Places are commercial locations that are already loaded into PC*MILER Web.

-2. In the Places panel, click on a Place Set name to open your Custom Places.
-Check the box next to the name of the Place or Places you want to add to your route, and click Add Places.
+2. In the drop-down panel, select on a Custom Place Set name to open your Custom Places.
+Check the box next to the name of the Place or Places you want to add to your route, and click Add Place.

-Tip: Use the Filter to search through long lists of Custom Places.
+Tip: Use the search function for long lists of Custom Places.

-3. Alternatively, if you know the name of your Custom Place, you can type it directly into the Route window.
+3. Alternatively, if you know the name of your Custom Place, you can type it directly into the route card.
 Click on the Place's address when it appears in the pick list of possible matches.

 Place ID Search